CivicActions/ssp-toolkit/docs/controls/IR.md

 The CivicActions ISSO is responsible for reviewing and updating the Incident Response Plan Policy and Procedures annually.
 The Chief Operating Officer is responsible for approving Incident Response Plan.
 All procedures are consistent with requirements of FISMA, FedRAMP, ISO 27001, applicable executive orders, directives, policies, regulations, standards, and guidance.
 These policies and procedures are applicable to the CivicActions staff administering the lincs.ed.gov information system.

 The DKAN Incident Response (IR) Policy and Procedures can be found in the CivicActions Github repository at <https://github.com/NuCivic/healthdata/wiki/incident-response-plan>.

+#### CivicActions Responsibility

+CivicActions has developed, documented and disseminated to personnel an incident response policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
+This information is maintained in the CivicActions Incident Response (IR) Policy and Procedure that can be found in the CivicActions Handbook Github repository at <https://civicactions-handbook.readthedocs.io/en/latest/09-security/incident-response-plan/>